newfies-dialer/newfies-dialer/docs/source/user-guide-doc/how_to_use_it.rst

 Dialer Settings
 ---------------

+Dialer settings has to be mapped with system users who are going to create campaigns & contacts.
+If dialer setting is not mapped with system users, notification & mail has been sent to Super admin user.

-To create restrictions (like the Max. no of campaign, Max no of contacts etc.) for System User, Click on ``Add dialer settings``.
+To create restrictions (like the Max. no of campaign, Max no of contacts etc.) for system User, Click on ``Add dialer settings``.
 Add numeric values for the limit.

-To apply the dialer settings limit on a User, click on ``Customers`` or ``Admins``, select the user to update, & apply the settings from the dialer settings list.
+To apply the dialer settings limit on a system user, click on ``Customers`` or ``Admins`` on admin UI, select the user to update, & apply the settings from the dialer settings list.